6 Cross-sell Metrics Every B2B Sales Leader Should Track

 OK, key personas aren’t really a metric, but it’s important to consider which personas are most frequently attached to your deals by product.
 By knowing which personas are the buyers and users of each of your products, you can determine whether the gap between products is small enough that it makes sense to cross-sell.
 For instance, if the primary buyer of Product A is on the engineering team, but the primary buyer of Product B is on the marketing team, then you probably need to conduct separate lead generation and marketing initiatives in order to build awareness among your customers’ marketing organizations before you attempt to approach them about Product B. When the products and personas are close or overlap, you'll have much more success cross-selling directly to the buyer of Product A or gaining an introduction to his/her colleague.

 As a sales leader at a multi-product B2B business, it’s your responsibility to know these 6 cross-sell metrics — and key personas — in order to allocate limited resources wisely.
 I recommend calculating these metrics to establish a baseline, monitoring them consistently to track your progress, and trying a few experiments to improve your results.
 Be sure to partner with your BizOps colleagues, such as a business analyst, sales ops analyst or someone in FP&A, to support you in your efforts and help you formulate the right strategy for your sales team.
 If it’s a struggle to pull these 6 Cross-sell Metrics together for your business, let us know.
-We can help.
+We can help with sales rep scorecards to help track the performance of your reps.
+Rekener can also help you put together the analysis and infrastructure needed to execute cross-sell strategies.

 Rekener recently published an infographic, “Six Must-Know Metrics for B2B Sales Leaders in a Multi-product World,” created by BizOps expert and Rekener COO and co-founder Greg Keshian.
 This helpful chart explains what each of these metrics are and why they’re necessary.
 And for those who want to take a deeper dive into the Six Must-Know Metrics (either for their own use or to share them with that go-to member of sales ops, BizOps or FP&A who’ll pull the metrics together for you), there’s an option to download the 9-page Six Must-Know Metrics Guide.